hannahlivnat/hannahlivnat.github.io/ga-project1/README.md

                - When new word is search for, old values will be replaced with new word's values Day 2:
         Flash card functionality complete
-            -add event listener to word.
+           x -add event listener to word.
 When word is clicked on, the word will be appended under the word list section and the word and definition will be appended to a newly created flashcard.
-A -add event listener to flash card.
+A x -add event listener to flash card.
 When clicked, flash card will hide word and show definition.
             -If there is more than one flash card, display in row for now CSS - add positioning for responsive desktop site using media queries Day 3: